jeftegoes/LinuxUbuntuOverviewAndCommands/README.md

 1. apt update
 2. apt-get install sudo

-# 3. How to install chromium

-1. sudo apt install chromium-browser

-# 4. How to install VsCode

-1. sudo apt install apt-transport-https sudo apt update sudo apt install code # or code-insiders

-# 5. How to install git ftp
+# 3. How to install git ftp

 1. apt-get install git-ftp

-# 6. How to install qBitTorrent
+# 4. How to install qBitTorrent

 1. sudo apt install qbittorrent

-# 7. How to install wget

-1. sudo apt-get install wget

-# 8. How to install telegram desktop
+# 5. How to install telegram desktop

 1. sudo snap install telegram-desktop

-# 9. How to install VLC
+# 6. How to install VLC

 1. sudo snap install vlc

-# 10. How to install Python
+# 7. How to install Python

 1. sudo apt-get install python 3
 2. sudo apt-get install python3-pip

-# 11. How to install MySql Workbench (MySQL Workbench as a Snap package (sandboxed))
+# 8. How to install MySql Workbench (MySQL Workbench as a Snap package (sandboxed))

 1. Go to app store into ubuntu
 2. Seach for mysql-workbench
 3. Click on permission
 4. Enable Read, add, change, or remove save password

-# 12. How to install mono
+# 9. How to install mono

 https://www.edivaldobrito.com.br/como-instalar-o-mono-no-ubuntu-debian-e-derivados/
 https://www.mono-project.com/download/stable/#download-lin
 https://linuxize.com/post/how-to-install-mono-on-ubuntu-18-04/

-# 13. How can accented characters
+# 10. How can accented characters

 1. Setting
 2. Region and language
 3. On the Input Sources Click on "+" button
 4. Choose English (United States) then English(US,alt. intl.).

-# 14. Commands ubuntu
+# 11. Commands ubuntu

 - Updates the package lists for upgrades for packages that need upgrading
   - sudo apt-get update